Restaurant in New York City, United States

 Is lunch or dinner better at Golden Unicorn?

-Lunch is the stronger call here — dim sum is a daytime format, and the energy and selection at weekend brunch hours (9 am Saturday, 9 am Sunday) reflect that.
-Dinner is available until 10 or 11 pm depending on the day, but traditional dim sum service is built around the midday meal, and that's where Golden Unicorn's OAD-recognized kitchen is at its most consistent.
+Lunch is the stronger call here — dim sum is a daytime format, the energy and selection at weekend brunch hours (9 am Saturday, 9 am Sunday) reflect that.
+Dinner is available until 10 or 11 pm depending on the day, but traditional dim sum service is built around the midday meal, that's where Golden Unicorn's OAD-recognized kitchen is at its most consistent.

 What is Golden Unicorn known for?